-When you think about vitamins and refreshing fruits, what is the first fruit that comes to mind apart from lemons?
-It is the orange!
-The oranges are maybe the fruit that’s used the most for both eating and juicing.
+When you think about vitamins and refreshing fruits, what is the first fruit that comes to your mind apart from lemons?
+Oranges of course!
+The oranges are maybe the fruit that’s used the most for both eating and making juices.
 It is full of vitamins, especially vitamin C, and it contains more vitamin c than lemons.
 Who would have thought?
-In this article, we will discuss if oranges are a good food for our guinea pigs.
+In this article, we will discuss if oranges are good food for our guinea pigs.

 Can guinea pigs eat oranges?
 Yes, guinea pigs can eat oranges.
-This fruit is very beneficial for them because it contains high amounts of the vitamin C, which is crucial for survival and health.
-The guinea pigs love the taste of oranges, and to be honest, it is very refreshing for them, especially in the warmer months.
+This fruit is very beneficial for guinea pigs because oranges contain high amounts of vitamin C, which is crucial for their survival and health.
+The guinea pigs love the taste of oranges, and to be honest, they are very refreshing for them, especially during the warmer months.
 Unlike hamsters, the guinea pigs can consume oranges and they have benefits from them as well.

-In the sections below we will cover all the benefits a guinea pig can have from oranges, but also possible risks and precautions too.
-This fruit is known to be among the best fruits for the overall health.
-And truth be told, it is not just good for the health, but is also a great refreshment that is versatile to consume in various ways.
-So, keep reading to learn how to properly feed your guinea pig this delicious fruit.
+In the sections below we will cover all the benefits a guinea pig can have from eating oranges but also possible risks and precautions you should be aware of.
+Oranges are known to be among the best fruits for the overall health and truth be told, it is not just good for the health but they are also a great refreshment that is very versatile (can be consumed in various ways).
+So, keep reading to learn how to properly feed your guinea pig with delicious oranges.

 Health Benefits of Guinea Pigs Eating Oranges

-- Energy – In the oranges, there is a good amount of calories to provide the organism with enough warmth and nutrition.
+- Energy – Oranges have a very good amount of calories to provide the organism with enough warmth and nutrition.

-- Healthy weight – Orange has almost 90 calories, but that is not much for a fruit.
-And the cavy won’t eat a whole orange anyway!
+- Healthy weight – Orange has almost 90 calories but that is not much for fruit and the guinea pigs won’t eat a whole orange anyway!
 Also, it is low in fat so it won’t change the weight.

-- Healthy cardiovascular system (low in fat, potassium, magnesium) – Orange is low in fat and this keeps blood vessels unclogged.
-Also, the potassium contributes to a good balance of salt and water in the body, and the magnesium keeps the heart muscle healthy and strong.
-All this means excellent health of the cardiovascular system!
+- Healthy cardiovascular system (low in fat, potassium, magnesium) – Oranges are low in fat and this keeps blood vessels unclogged.
+Also, the potassium contributes to a good balance of salt and water in the body and the magnesium keeps the heart muscle healthy and strong in guinea pigs.
+All this means guinea pigs will have excellent health of the cardiovascular system!

 Nutrition Facts of Oranges